**NOTE THIS RESTAURANT CHANGED HANDS IN WINTER 2013/2014. THE NEW OWNERS REOPENED IN MAY 2014. HERE'S THE NEW INFO**:

-The only problem with Restaurant de la Gare is that it’s hard to find the first time you go.
-Heading east on the D900 towards Apt, turn right (south) on the D36 heading towards Bonnieux.
-After 500 meters or so, take a right at the third road, at the Odalys Residences.
-(If you see the big Cave de Bonnieux, you've gone too far).
+The only problem with Restaurant de la Gare is that it’s hard to find the first time you go; it's in the countryside outside Bonnieux.
+Heading east on the D900 towards Apt, turn right (south) on the D36 towards Bonnieux.
+After 500 meters or so, take a right at the third road, at something called Odalys Residences.
+(If you see the big Cave de Bonnieux on your left, you've gone too far).
 If you're coming from the other way, meaning from the village of Bonnieux heading north, take the D36, pass the Cave de Bonnieux on your right and take a left at Odalys Residences.

 Restaurant de la Gare